Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Graphics/HighScatter.png" alt="HighScatter" width="500" height="500" />
 </p>

-You can also make the scattering coefficient really low and the volume really big, it will look like a fog, which I think is pretty much the only use case for homogenous volumes that are just AABBs (Maybe I'll look into heterogenous volumes next?).
+You can also make the scattering coefficient really low and the volume really big, it will look like a fog, which I think is pretty much the only use case for homogenous volumes that are just AABBs.
 Then you can place a light in the scene and actually see the so called god-rays of the lights.
 Although doing that will create insane amounts of noise with naive path tracing, since now literally every ray can hit the light no matter it's initial direction.
 Ray paths are really twisted which leads to a lot of variance:

 <p align="center">
   <img src="./Gallery/Graphics/NoisyFog.png" alt="NoisyFog" width="500" height="500" />